 In March 2017, LINC kicked off Facilitating Financial Sustainability (FFS), a three-year research and testing initiative under the USAID localworks program.
 FFS will support local “Action Learning Groups” to develop and activate strategies and practices for civil society organizations (CSOs) and donors to improve financially sustainability and reduce dependence on international donors.
-Bringing together LINC, Peace Direct, and the Foundation Center, the FFS team is starting by conducting an in-depth research project to identify the most effective strategies for CSOs and donors to catalyze financially sustainable practices.
-This research will serve as the basis for the creation of Action Learning Groups (ALGs) in three different countries to analyze and act on their situation compared to the strategies and factors identified through the research.
+Bringing together LINC, Peace Direct, and the Foundation Center, the FFS team began by conducting an in-depth research project to identify the most effective strategies for CSOs and donors to catalyze financially sustainable practices.
+This research serves as the basis for the creation of Action Learning Groups (ALGs) in Uganda, DRC, and Colombia to analyze and act on their situation compared to the strategies and factors identified through the research.
 The combined research and on-the-ground testing will be synthesized into a toolkit for donors and CSOs to use to develop strategies to facilitate improved financial sustainability.
 Go to project page.

 In the Democratic Republic of Congo, LINC is partnering with Mercy Corps on the DFID-funded $57 million IMAGINE project, leading a five-year M&E component tracking social capital and accountability for public utility service provision among local actors engaged by the project.
 LINC’s Organizational Network Analysis (ONA) methodology is facilitating an understanding of formal and informal networks for collaborating, resolving issues and influencing decisions related to water and sanitation service provision at the local, municipal, provincial and national levels.
 The baseline report, completed in the summer of 2016, presented a series of findings and recommendations to be incorporated into the design, monitoring and evaluation of interventions undertaken by Mercy Corps in Goma and Bukavu municipalities.
 Go to project page.

 Selected Past Projects